GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 {% Aside %}

-The `action.onClicked` event will not be dispatched if the extension action has specified a popup to show on click on the current tab.
+The [`action.onClicked`][event-onclicked] event will not be dispatched if the extension action has specified a popup to show on click on the current tab.

 {% endAside %}